 My book is supposed to be an all-encompassing cultural primer, a whirlwind introduction to the things we’re interested in but don’t know how to “get into”.
 Gothic architecture, Lionel Messi, Norse mythology, Brutalism, air conditioning units, Art Deco, Elizabeth Barrett Browning… it’s all in there.

-The Cultural Tutor: 49 Lessons You Wish You’d Learned At School is coming out on 4th September this year and it’s now available for pre-order at all the places you usually buy your books.
+The Cultural Tutor: 49 Lessons You Wish You’d Learned At School is out now and available at all the places you usually buy your books.

 Sometimes, it seems, dreams do somewhat come true.